evolution-linux/evolution-docs/src/config/users-and-groups.md

 ## Default Groups

-Void Linux defines a number of groups by default.
+EvolutionOS defines a number of groups by default.

 | Group      | Description                                                   |
 |------------|---------------------------------------------------------------|